JamesTheBard/ufb-input-board/README.md

 [^2]: You _have_ to use the Type-C connector.
 This feeds the +5V to all of the boards and more importantly doesn't go directly to the Brook UFB...which means we can delay the Brook UFB's boot sequence until after everything is ready to go on the input and adapter boards.

 [^3]: The first eight inputs are also known as `4K`, `3K`, `2K`, `1K`, `4P`, `3P`, `2P`, and `1P`.

+[^4]: In this specific case, it's not you, it's definitely me.